 With 35% of U.S. households now renting and 65% planning to stay in their current rental for three years or more, the desire to personalize rental spaces has never been stronger.

 Despite these constraints, you don't need to sacrifice your security deposit to create a space you love.
-Strategic, reversible design hacks can transform even the most generic rental into a welcoming home that travels with you.
+Smart, reversible design hacks can transform even the most generic rental into a welcoming home that travels with you.

-- Transform walls and floors with removable wallpaper and peel-and-stick tiles—no damage, no deposit risk
+- Transform walls and floors with removable wallpaper and peel-and-stick tiles, no damage, no deposit risk

 - Define zones and make small spaces feel larger using furniture arrangement and layered textiles